JPLahoda/pig/README.md

 # pig
 This program executes a game called "Pig."
-The rules on how to play are explained.
+The rules of the game are explained.